eigentaylor/eigentaylor.github.io/_previews/2026-03-04-avstrategy.md

 1. Your two least preferred candidates are the front-runners, and you want to help the lesser evil win over the worse evil, or
 2. Your least favorite candidate is the leader.
 Regardless of if your most preferred candidate is the challenger or not, you want to help push the leader down by approving every candidate over them.

-The leader rule thus provides a clear and effective strategy for voters to maximize their impact in Approval voting elections, by focusing their approvals on the most relevant candidates and helping to ensure that their votes have the maximum possible impact on the outcome.
+The leader rule thus gives voters a clear and principled way to cast a ballot that maximizes their impact in Approval voting elections, channeling their approvals toward the candidates most relevant to the outcome.

 In [a future post](../leader-dynamics){:target="_blank"}, I analyze Alaska 2022 using the leader rule, and I found something interesting.
 Under certain assumptions, Begich is the only candidate who could possibly win if every voter applies the leader rule.
 This basically comes down to the fact that Begich is the Condorcet winner, and his match-ups against the other candidates are the strongest ones.
 Therefore, in response to any other leader, a majority would approve of Begich because they prefer him to any other leader.
 Further, the data also indicates that Palin, as the Condorcet loser, could never win under the leader rule.